This Committee provides expert advice on recreational water quality.

 General Manager Corangamite Catchment Management Authority, Victoria.
 Expertise in environmental consultancy program coordination, weed management, carbon and emissions in agriculture and river health.

-Independent Consultant, South Australia.
-Member of the World Health Organization Guidelines for Drinking Water Quality Chemicals Committee.
+Affiliate Senior Lecturer at the University of Adelaide, South Australia.
+Member of the World Health Organisation Guidelines for Drinking Water Quality Chemicals Committee.
 Expertise in clinical biochemistry, histopathology, in vivo and in vitro toxicology, and genotoxicity, particularly in cyanobacterial toxins.

 Director, Water Unit, Prevention Division, Department of Health, Queensland.
 Expertise in regulation and environmental science.

 - Permanent employee of the Queensland Department of Health, as Director of the Water Unit, within the Health Protection Branch.
 In this role I have some regulatory responsibilities under the Public Health Act 2005 (Qld).

 - Appointment as Adjunct Associate Professor in the Queensland Alliance for Environmental Health Sciences at the University of Queensland.
 This appointment involves the development of applications for research funding under the Alliance.

 - Member of the enHealth Water Quality Expert Reference Panel, as the Queensland jurisdictional representative.
 This is an advisory role, with no regulatory or funding responsibilities.